ngx-rocket/generator-ngx-rocket/generators/app/templates/docs/coding-guides/build-specific-configurations.md

 One workaround would be to keep such configurations as globals in a separate deployment-specific script file.
 But that's pretty messy too.
 More importantly, there are limitations to where they can be used.
-For example, because of AOT, such configuration variables cannot be used in Angular's decorators, because they're not statically analyzable.
+For example, because of AOT, such configuration variables cannot be used in Angular's decorators, because they're not statically analyzable (i.e. their values knowable at build-time).
 So it would be better if we can keep everything in the same place.

 ### ngx-rocket to the rescue

-The `env` task solves this problem really well, and avoids the need for separate `environment.ts` files for deployment-specific configuration.
+The ngx-rocket `env` task solves this problem really well, and avoids the need for separate `environment.ts` files for deployment-specific configuration.

 To add a deployment-specific configuration: